dcunited001/dcunited001.github.io/_posts/2017-10-25-speed-of-thought-twenty-postulates-of-social-physics.md

 - TODO: reword

+The tensor product can be combined with a

 As you might have noticed, this article's table of contents in this series uses two incredibly important symbols: the tensor product and what is meant to be an dimensionally-abstract conception of the